fiskaltrust/interface-doc/doc/digital-receipt/implementation/digital-receipt-implementation.md

 Restart the fiskaltrust.Middleware to apply the changes.

-# Create receipts with /print endpoint – receive receipt /response via POS-API (preferred)
+# Create receipts with the print endpoint – receive receipt with response via POS API (preferred)

-The POS-API is the latest addition to the digital receipt ecosystem.
+The POS API is the latest addition to the digital receipt ecosystem.
 The POS API is a superset of the Middleware's "original" IPOS interface, and uses the same models for /sign, /journal and /echo.
 The core features of this API provides a variety of different functionalities for Point of Sales software and is the central entry point to the fiskaltrust.Middleware.
 For the digital receipt the /print endpoint is required, to digitally print digital receipts.

 This means that existing implementations can very easily be reused by adjusting them to the asynchronous flow.
 The IPOS interface will continue to be fully supported by the Middleware.